 For hand-painted ceramics, mirrors, and Day Of The Dead artwork, head over to Mercado de Artesanias.
 Make sure to try local sweets and pulque (fermented agave drink) while you’re there!

 Then, go inside the Templo del Oratorio de San Felipe Neri to see paintings by Miguel Cabrera as well as the lavish Capilla de la Santa Casa de la Virgen de Loreto.
 Admire the intricate facade of Templo de Nuestra Senora de la Salud.
 Make a stop at Plaza Civica where a large statue of Ignacio Allende on a horseback situates in the center.
 Lastly, end your tour at Templo de San Francisco.

 All attractions are close by, so it is totally walkable.
 It will take about 2-3 hours to see everything.

 Lunch: Rest up at the courtyard of Maria Xoconostle.
+One of the best places to please your palate if you’re wondering where to eat in San Miguel de Allende.
 They have authentic Mexican dishes to fuel your soul.
 Try escamoles (ant eggs – it is yummy!) and beef fillet medallions with “manchamanteles” sauce.